Going Away to College: Composition

-The song explores the concept of lovesickness.
+Built around chugging, stop-start verses and a melodic, hook-filled chorus, the song explores the concept of lovesickness.
 In the song, Hoppus writes from the perspective of an adolescent boyfriend, grappling with the reality that his relationship may change upon graduating from high school.
 He sings of skipping a lecture to watch his significant other play soccer.
 In one subsequent lyric, he anxiously asks, "Is my picture still hanging in her locker?"
 The song's chorus finds Hoppus declaring his love over a "bouquet of clumsy words / a simple melody."
 Altogether, Hoppus pleads with his lover to "don't forget to think about me / And I won't forget you."
 Randall Colburn, writing for online publication Consequence of Sound, observes that Hoppus switches between "romantic immediacy and indifference; sometimes he's singing directly to his girlfriend, and sometimes she exists only in the past tense."

+Hoppus went in detail on the song's inspiration in a 2001 Penthouse piece:

+The song is about the end of high school and how it's hard when all your friends are going their separate ways.
+The song reflects that feeling of being happy that you're getting on with your life and becoming an adult, but it also reflects the loss of innocence and the safety net of your parents, your family, and your friends.

 According to sheet music published at Musicnotes.com by Kobalt Music Publishing America, "Going Away to College" is written in common time with a tempo of 210 beats per minute.
 Set in the key of B major, it follows the chord progression of B–B^{sus2}–B–B^{sus2} for the intro, a series of B–E_{5}–F♯_{5} in the verses, and D♯_{5}–E_{5}–B_{5}–F♯_{5} progression for the choruses.
 Hoppus and DeLonge's vocal parts span from A_{4} to F♯_{5}.
 The song boasts a "chugging, stop-start verses and hooky chorus."
 CNN reporter Donna Freydkin referred to it as a "bittersweet ditty about young love."
 Writer Jeff Yerger, for Stereogum, likened its contents to "Valentine cards you'd send to your crush, or wistful notes you'd write in someone’s yearbook."